puppetlabs/puppet-docs/source/puppet/4.10/install_linux.markdown

 [Puppet Collection]: ./puppet_collections.html
 [`puppet-agent`]: ./about_agent.html

-These instructions cover installing Puppet agent on Linux machines.

-1. Make sure you're ready

-   Before installing Puppet on any agent nodes, make sure you've read the [pre-install tasks](./install_pre.html) and [installed Puppet Server][server_install].
+Install the Puppet agent so that your master can communicate with your Linux nodes.

-   > **Note:** Puppet 4 changed the locations for many of the most important files and directories.
-If you're familiar with Puppet 3 and earlier, read [a summary of the changes][where] and refer to the [full specification of Puppet directories](https://github.com/puppetlabs/puppet-specifications/blob/master/file_paths.md).
+**Before you begin**: Review the [pre-install tasks](./install_pre.html) and [installing Puppet Server][server_install].
+If you're familiar with Puppet 3 and earlier, learn about new locations for many of the files and directories by reading a summary of [changes in Puppet 4][where] or referring to the [full specification of Puppet directories](https://github.com/puppetlabs/puppet-specifications/blob/master/file_paths.md).

-2. Install a release package to enable Puppet Collection repositories
+1. Install a [release package](#about-release-packages) to enable Puppet Collection repositories.

+2. Confirm that you can run Puppet executables.

+   The location for Puppet's executables is `/opt/puppetlabs/bin/`, which is not in your `PATH` environment variable by default.

+   The executable path doesn't matter for Puppet services --- for instance, `service puppet start` works regardless of the `PATH` --- but if you're running interactive `puppet` commands, you must either add their location to your `PATH` or execute them using their full path.

+   To quickly add the executable location to your `PATH` for your current terminal session, use the command `export PATH=/opt/puppetlabs/bin:$PATH`.
+You can also add this location wherever you configure your `PATH`, such as your `.profile` or `.bashrc` configuration files.

+   For more information, see details about [files and directories moved in Puppet 4][where].

+4. Install the `puppet-agent` package on your Puppet agent nodes using the command appropriate to your system:

+   * Yum -- `sudo yum install puppet-agent`.
+   * Apt -- `sudo apt-get install puppet-agent`.

+5. (Optional) Configure agent settings.

+   For example, if your master isn't reachable at the default address, `server = puppet`, set the `server` setting to your Puppet master's hostname.

+   For other settings you might want to change, see a [list of agent-related settings][agent_settings].

+6. Start the `puppet` service: `sudo /opt/puppetlabs/bin/puppet resource service puppet ensure=running enable=true`.

+7. (Optional) To see a sample of Puppet agent's output and verify any changes you may have made to your configuration settings in step 5, manually launch and watch a Puppet run:
+   `sudo /opt/puppetlabs/bin/puppet agent --test`

+8. Sign certificates on the certificate authority (CA) master.

+   On the Puppet master:

+   1. Run `sudo /opt/puppetlabs/bin/puppet cert list` to see any outstanding requests.
+   2. Run `sudo /opt/puppetlabs/bin/puppet cert sign <NAME>` to sign a request.

+   As each Puppet agent runs for the first time, it submits a certificate signing request (CSR) to the CA Puppet master.
+You must log into that server to check for and sign certificates.
+After an agent's certificate is signed, it regularly fetches and applies configuration catalogs from the Puppet master.

+## About release packages

 Release packages configure your system to download and install appropriate versions of the `puppetserver` and [`puppet-agent`][] packages.
 These packages are grouped into a [Puppet Collection][] repository comprised of compatible versions of Puppet tools.

 {% include puppet-collections/_puppet_collections_intro.md %}

 {% include puppet-collections/_puppet_collection_1_contents.md %}

 Yum-based systems:

 {% include puppet-collections/_puppet_collection_1_yum.md %}

 > **Note:** We only provide the `puppet-agent` package for recent versions of Puppet on RHEL 5, and to install it you must first download the package as `rpm` on RHEL 5, as it doesn't support installing packages from a URL.

 Apt-based systems:

 {% include puppet-collections/_puppet_collection_1_apt.md %}

-3. Confirm you can run Puppet executables

-   The location for Puppet's executables is `/opt/puppetlabs/bin/`, which is not in your `PATH` environment variable by default.

-   This doesn't matter for Puppet services --- for instance, `service puppet start` works regardless of the `PATH` --- but if you're running interactive `puppet` commands, you must either add their location to your `PATH` or execute them using their full path.

-   To quickly add this location to your `PATH` for your current terminal session, use the command `export PATH=/opt/puppetlabs/bin:$PATH`.
-You can also add this location wherever you configure your `PATH`, such as your `.profile` or `.bashrc` configuration files.

-   For more information, see [our page about files and directories moved in Puppet 4][where].

-4. Install the `puppet-agent` package

-   For Yum-based systems:

-   On your Puppet agent nodes, run `sudo yum install puppet-agent`.

-   For Apt-based systems:

-   On your Puppet agent nodes, run `sudo apt-get install puppet-agent`.

-   **Do not** start the `puppet` service yet.

-5. Configure critical agent settings

-   You probably want to set the `server` setting to your Puppet master's hostname.
-The default value is `server = puppet`, so if your master is reachable at that address, you can skip this.

-   For other settings you might want to change, see [the list of agent-related settings][agent_settings].

-6. Start the `puppet` service

-   To start the Puppet service, run `sudo /opt/puppetlabs/bin/puppet resource service puppet ensure=running enable=true`.

-   To manually launch and watch a Puppet run, run `sudo /opt/puppetlabs/bin/puppet agent --test`.

-7. Sign certificates on the CA master

-   As each Puppet agent runs for the first time, it submits a certificate signing request (CSR) to the certificate authority (CA) Puppet master.
-You must log into that server to check for and sign certificates.
-On the Puppet master:

-   1. Run `sudo /opt/puppetlabs/bin/puppet cert list` to see any outstanding requests.
-   2. Run `sudo /opt/puppetlabs/bin/puppet cert sign <NAME>` to sign a request.

-   After an agent's certificate is signed, it regularly fetches and applies configuration catalogs from the Puppet master.